 - There’s also a limit on how rich you can get from such a business.
 If people get a feeling that you’re using the donations of business for your personal benefit, things can quickly go haywire.

 - If you want to maximize your revenue, and there’s no problem in creating fresh course content every month, go for the pay-per-course model.
 If you don’t want to create the content yourself then you can allow instructors to do it on their own, just as Udemy does.
-But keep in mind that your income will fluctuate regularly with this kind of business model and you’ll have to find a way to keep gaining more and more customers every month.
+But keep in mind that your income will fluctuate regularly with this kind of business model and you’ll have to find a way to keep gaining more and more customers monthly.
 Marketing strategy matters a lot for the success of this model.

 - If you want a stable income, you can opt for a subscription model.
 This model will help you earn recurring revenue, which is a crucial part of success for any business.
 But your content must provide maximum value to make this model successful, which requires creating even more content than pay per course model on a regular basis.
 Because if subscribers can’t justify the price that they’re paying regularly to your platform, why would they want to keep paying?